Australia beat South Africa inside two days

 Captain Pat Cummins took 5-42 and Mitchell Starc 2-26 to leave Australia needing 34 runs to win.

-The hosts chased down their target in 7.5 overs, despite pace bowler Kagiso Rabada's 4-13.
+The hosts chased down their target in 7.5 overs, despite pace bowler Kagiso Rabada's 4-13 on a green pitch.